 You must also fully explore the Don Cesar Hotel restaurant options, ice cream shop, and shopping in this all-inclusive beach resort.

 Pass-a-Grille Beach Art Mart & SUNTAN Art Center

-Year round on Saturday and Sunday, Pass-a-Grille Beach holds a Art Mart at the beach.
-Come see fine art and handmade crafts by local artists from 9am to 2pm.
+Year round on Saturday and Sunday, Pass-a-Grille Beach holds an Art Mart at the beach.
+See fine art and handmade crafts by local artists from 9am to 2pm.
 It is located next to Paradise Grille.

 Parking is FREE for those visiting the gallery or taking art classes.
 They offer a variety of art classes and workshops.
 Check out their schedule on their website.